 Now based on some feminist lies Delhi High court is wasting its time in determining if ‘Marital Rape’ needs to be considered as serious as ‘rape’.
 Those who were shouting a few years ago that ‘rape is a rape’, is now on the verge of being called a rapist.
 Because now feminists have found a rapist in every Indian household and soon Delhi HC can put its stamp on the same.

 RIT Foundation, a Delhi based NGO is behind this PIL, came to the court based on a bunch of lies.
 In their petition, they claimed – “It is further submitted that the Petitioner society decided to take up this case after having worked with vulnerable groups of married women in Delhi.”

-Nowhere in their activities in past several years we find that they have ever worked with a married women’s group.
+Nowhere in their activities in past several years, we find that they have ever worked with a married women’s group.
 Their foundation was for training special needs children and they have absolutely nothing to do with ‘marital rape’.
 An NGO, that is not even remotely involved in such matters is now in Delhi HC to change the law of this country based on their lies.
-PILs which needs to be data driven is now being judged on emotions.
+PILs which needs to be data-driven is now being judged on emotions.

 Can We Copy Marital Rape Law From Other Countries?

-One of the reasons stated in favour of criminalizing MR in RIT petition is that other countries have criminalized it, so India also needs to do it.
+One of the reasons stated in favor of criminalizing MR in RIT petition is that other countries have criminalized it, so India also needs to do it.
 Study of different laws in other ‘civilized’ countries we find the following –

 - Pissing in the sea is a crime in Portugal

 - In Minnesota, Husband and wife can’t dry their underwire on the same wire

 - Spitting and chewing bubble gum is a crime in Singapore

 - In Oshwa, Ontario in Canada it’s illegal to climb trees